-• Loose lay 2 layers of polyethylene film crossways (minimum 2 mil, preferred 6-mil) as a moisture vapor barrier.
+- Loose-lay I layer of polyethylene film (minimum 2-mil, preferred 6-mil) as a moisture vapor barrier.
 Overlap the seams of the poly by 8" and tape the seams completely with clear packaging tape.
-Poly should be lapped up the wall but not touching the sheetrock.

-If you need to cover the floor during or after the installation we recommend covering with a breathable material such as cardboard, craft paper, etc.
+Poly should be lapped up the wall but not touching the sheetrock. - Installation Tip: If you need to cover the floor during or after the installation we recommend covering with a breathable material such as cardboard, craft paper, etc. - (Figure 1).

-• (Figure 1).
 Begin laying the flooring in the right corner of the room.
 All boards should be installed with the tongue side facing the wall.
 To determine the tongue side, look down directly from above at the finished side of the board.
 Along both of the long sides of the board you will see fiberboard showing that is the locking core.
 The side with the narrowest amount of core material showing is the tongue side.
 This is the side that should face the wall.

 Note that slightly bowed (curved) boards can be installed and are not considered defective.
 There are a few tips that can help make installing these boards easier.
-I. When placing the bowed board at an angle into the side groove of the row being installed into, apply pressure to engage the boards as usual rotating the board downwards.
+I. When placing the bowed board at an angle into the side groove of the row being installed into, apply pressure to engage the boards as usual rotating the bowed board downwards.
 2. As you meet resistance, hold the bowed board near its' center and apply downward pressure.
 3. Use a tapping block to tap against the groove side of the bowed board while continuing to apply downward pressure until the board engages and goes into the proper flat position.
 Do not tap too hard as this can damage the groove side of the board being installed.

-• Lay the first board in the right corner of the room flat on the poly film.
+• Lay the first board in the right corner flat on the poly film.
 Install 3/8" spacers to maintain the required expansion space against the wall (and around the perimeter of the room as you progress) as necessary.
-Hold the second board at an angle matching the end groove of the first and join these two boards by simply folding it down flat on the floor (Figure 2).
+Tightly align the end of the second board with the first and join these two boards by simply folding it down on top of the end groove of the first board (Figure 2).
 Make sure that the long sides of the two boards form a straight line.
 Repeat these steps to complete the boards in the first row.
 Usually the last board in the row will need to be cut to size.
 If leftover cut pieces are longer than 12" they can be used as starter boards for other rows.

-• Always stagger the end joints of adjoining rows a minimum of 12".
-Try to avoid a "stair step" pattern, and try to avoid "H" joints in the installation.

-• Figure 3: Start the second row in the right corner by holding the long side of the first board at an angle to the boards in the first row.
-Make sure the tongue of the board being installed is aligned properly with the groove of the first row boards.
-Engage the board sides by rotating the board downward while pressing forward toward the first row flooring.
-Use a tapping block to assist engaging the board if necessary.
-(Figure 4) Place the short end of the next board at an angle against the previously installed board, press forward to insert tongue into groove, and fold down to join the ends.
-Make sure that the board is also aligned tightly in the long side groove of the boards in the previous row.
-(Figure 5) Lift this board (together with the previous one laid in the same row) up slightly about 1-1/4", push them against the row in front to engage tongue into groove, and then fold them downward to a flat position to join.
-Repeat these steps for the other boards in this row.
+- To assist with the stability of the first few rows, we recommend that you install the first row, the 2 boards in the second row, then 1 board in the third row.
+Go back to the second row to install 1 board, then back to the third row to install 1 board.
+Repeat this "stepping" pattern until the three rows are completed.
+Always stagger the end joints of adjoining rows a minimum of 12".
+Try to avoid a "stair step" pattern, and try to avoid "H" joints in the installation. - Figure 3: Start the second row by holding the long side of the board at an angle to the first board in the first row.
+Make sure the tongue of the board being installed is aligned properly with the groove of the first row board.
+Engage the board sides by rotating the board downward while pressing inward toward the first row flooring (Figure 4).
+Use a tapping block to assist engaging the boards if necessary.
+Repeat this step for the other boards as you install them.
 Cut the last board to size as necessary.